CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

   essential to achieving the programming goals of either holding a pointer or integer in the same type (perhaps as an opaque argument), or to enable more rich forms of arithmetic on pointers.
+  Where programers wish to compute on the address of pointers without provenance, `ptraddr_t` should be used to make this clear.
+  Pointers can be unambiguously reconstructed using `ptraddr_t` computations and `cheri_address_set()`.
+  `ptraddr_t` is currently under consideration for standardization as paper [P3744R0](https://isocpp.org/files/papers/P3744R0.html).
   `long` and `unsigned long` should never be used to hold pointers that must remain deferenceable.